dandv/smartlook.github.io/_docs/sdk/xamarin.md

 #### Custom events

-Custom events are identified by a name, and can also have additional optional properties.
-The optional additional properties can be used in **funnels** and any other **filtering**.
+Custom events are identified by a name, and can also have optional additional properties.
+These properties can be used in **funnels** and by any other **filtering**.

 ```swift
 void TrackCustomEvent(string name, Dictionary<string, string> eventProperties = null)